 Vape Battery Safety

-- Sub ohm battery.
+Sub ohm battery.
 The V8 engine of the vaping world if you will.
 Operating at higher a power and deliver larger levels of current meaning a better flavour and some immense cloud production potential.
+Types of batteries include high-drain external batteries (e.g., 18650, 21700) or large integrated batteries, ensuring compatibility with low resistance sub-ohm coils.
+Examples: Smok RPM 5 Pro and the Geek Vape Aegis Legend 3.

-- Mechanical mods are the batteries you need to be most aware of when it comes to safety - usually used by experienced vapers only, these are unregulated devices and have no circuits so wattage/voltage cannot be changed.
+Mechanical mods have become a niche product for experienced vaping hobbyists and are the batteries you need to be most aware of when it comes to safety - usually used by experienced vapers only, these are unregulated devices and have no circuits so wattage/voltage cannot be changed.
 This means all the power goes directly into the coil meaning checking you have the right coil resistance is super important - as mechanical mods are something you build yourself, if they short out, your battery is at risk of damage or worse - catching on fire.

 What's The Difference In How They Work And How I Use Them?

-Some electronic cigarettes have a battery pack that you charge via a USB port, while others have rechargeable lithium ion batteries that you remove and charge separately from your vape.
+Most vape devices have built in batteries that can be charged using a USB-C connection.
+The more powerful sub-ohm vapes like advanced mods may use external 18650 and 21700 batteries, which need to be charged using a seperate battery charger.
 If this is the case, it’s a good idea to have a few spares on hand so you can still enjoy your vape while the dead batteries recharge.

 Pay attention to the coil resistance of your vape too - if it’s too high or too low, the battery won’t activate and you won’t be able to use it.